A counterexample to the conjectured Planckian bound on transport

+This is also true if the bound is constrained to apply only near quantum criticality since one has no guarantee that the measured resistivity arises from inelastic quantum critical scattering.
+After all, the bound seems to be obeyed by weakly coupled metals, but not by strongly coupled metals, with quantum criticality playing no role in either.

+Indeed, if a metallic resistivity is linear in temperature down to arbitrarily low temperatures, it is an extremely interesting and exotic situation, quite independent of any Planckian implications, since such a linearity at very low temperatures implies a possible manifest non-Fermi liquid behavior if the underlying mechanism is inelastic electron-electron interactions, and not elastic impurity and/or phonon scattering.
+But our Planckian-violating resistivity goes as $T^2$ at high temperatures, and, as discussed above, the $T^2$ behavior is commonly associated with Fermi liquids.
+Phonon or impurity scattering is not known to produce a $T^2$ resistivity in any regime.

 To summarize, we have shown that the electron-doped cuprates provide a clear and strong counterexample to the conjectured Planckian bound on electronic transport.
 In so doing, we have shown that the Planckian bound can be violated in a strongly correlated cuprate system, just as it is violated in conventional electron-phonon systems and dilute semiconductors \cite{sto-prx}.
 Our work shows that the Planckian bound is not universal and that invoking it is of limited practical utility.